eshaang2000/eshaangandhi.github.io/_posts/2021-07-07-Intro-Sports.markdown

 # star: true
 category: blog
 author: eshaan
 description: An introduction to sports betting for people who have no idea what's going on.
-Note this post will not consist on any viable strategies
+Note this post will not consist of any viable strategies
 ---
 Hi everyone,